envima/sdmEvaluationMetrics/data/virtualSpeciesTrain/README.md

 # README – virtualSpeciesTrain

 This directory contains 600 training datasets for species distribution modeling, derived from presence–absence samples (`data/PA`) and annotated with environmental covariates and multiple (spatial) fold separation assignments.
-The datasets were generated with the script `R/002_dataPartition.R`.
-These are the input files for model training.
+The datasets were generated with the script `R/02_data_partition.R`.
+These are the input files for model training and evaluation.

 Each file is stored in GeoPackage (`.gpkg`) format and contains a single dataset representing one combination of species, sample size, and replicate as well as five different fold separations of the points.
 File names follow the structure: